safoorsafdar/safoorsafdarcom/content/posts/source-code-continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

 - `SVN_PASSWORD` Password to access the Team Server.
 - `SVN_TRUNK_FOLDER` Folder path on SVN to fetch changes from.
 Mostly it's the `trunk` folder.

-:ok_hand: Let's define the stage to download code from Team Server
+👌 Let's define the stage to download code from Team Server

 ```yaml
 fetch-svn: